 - They had the conviction

-I made the case that, like the Lamanite rebels at Antipas, we came to life with every advantage over the forces of the adversary.
+Like the Lamanite rebels, we come into life with every advantage over the forces of our own adversary.
 But in the end, all the advantages were not enough for the Lamanites.
 And if we’re careful, our advantages won’t be enough, either.

 Amalickiah and Satan: the underdogs

-After the wicked Lamanite king put the evil Amalickiah at the head of the minority of his army that was loyal to command to march against the Nephites, he commanded Amalickiah to go and beat the rebels into submission.
-Think of it: There is a general sentiment of uneasiness and even open hostility among the Lamanite population about getting involved in yet another unprovoked war with the Nephites just a few years after the last bloodbath.
-And now the king is commanding the soldiers to march against their own people.
-And that people that have every advantage.
-And to make it worse, Amalickiah is a Nephite by birth, which brings its own set of trust issues.
-So, Amalickiah was not dealt a good hand.
+The majority of the army joined the rebellion.
+They didn’t want to go to war against the Nephites again.
+The king of the Lamanites put the wicked Amalickiah in charge of the few forces loyal to his commands and sent them to Antipas to beat the rebels into submission.
+There was already a general sentiment of uneasiness and even open hostility among the Lamanite population about getting involved in yet another unprovoked war with the Nephites just a few years after the last bloodbath.
+And now the king was commanding the soldiers to march against their own people.
+And the rebels had every advantage.
+Then, to make it worse, Amalickiah was a Nephite by birth, which brings its own set of trust issues.
+The public would not have been pleased.
+Amalickiah was not dealt a good hand.
 He was definitely the underdog in the upcoming skirmish.

-Likening it to ourselves, Satan is also the underdog his war against us.
-He is fighting a war that Christ already won.
-He fights it with the minority of Heavenly Father’s children under his command.
+Likening it to ourselves, Satan is also the underdog in his war against us.
+He is fighting a war that Christ has already won.
+Satan fights the war with only the minority of Heavenly Father’s children under his command.
 And though Amalickiah at least represented a tangible military force, Satan does not even have a body.
 And that makes him weaker than we sometimes realize:

 [Satan] … “fallen from heaven, …[has] become miserable forever,” and now works “that all men might be miserable like unto himself.”
 He is a liar and a loser.
 The power of the Savior and the power of the devil are not truly comparable.
 On this planet, however, evil has been allowed a position of influence to give us the chance to choose between good and evil.